 - Food falls from the mouth while eating

 - Thick, discolored or bloody saliva

-If your cat is drooling and not eating, she might be suffering from a painful condition of the mouth and/or may be experiencing nausea.
-You cat should be checked out any time she is not eating, especially if she is also drooling.
+If your cat is drooling and not eating she could have a serious disease.
+She might be suffering from pain in her mouth and/or may be experiencing severe nausea.
+Your cat should be checked out any time she is not eating, especially if she is also drooling.

 Cat Drooling And Not Grooming

 When a cat stops grooming herself, it’s a tell-tale sign that she’s not feeling well.
-If your cat is drooling and also not grooming her coat, she may be in pain or feeling very ill, so schedule a veterinary exam right away.
+If your cat is drooling and not grooming herself, she may be in pain or very ill, so schedule a veterinary exam right away.

 Cat Drooling In Car

 Some cats drool when they are nauseous, which can happen when riding in a car.

 Nausea can cause hypersalivation and drooling in cats.
 If your cat only ever drools during car rides, she might be experiencing motion sickness.
 Ask your vet for advice on how to curb your cat’s motion sickness prior to your next car trip.